EPCCed/archer2-intro-to-lammps/_episodes/02-lammps-on-archer2.md

 sbatch sub.slurm
 ```

-You can check the progress of your job by running `squeue -u ${USER}`.
+You can check the progress of your job by running `squeue --me`.
 Your job state will go from `PD` (pending) to `R` (running) to `CG` (cancelling).
 Once your job is complete, it will have produced a file called `slurm-####.out`, which contains the standard output and standard error produced by your job.

 ## A brief overview of the LAMMPS log file

-The job will also produce a LAMMPS log file `log.out`.
+The job will also produce a LAMMPS log file `log.64_cpus`.
+The name of the file will change when the number of tasks requested in slurm are changed in the `sub.slurm` file.
 In this file, you will find all of the thermodynamic outputs that were specified in the LAMMPS `thermo_style`, as well as some very useful performance information!
 We will explore the LAMMPS log file in more details later but, for now, we will concentrate on the LAMMPS performance information output at the end of the log file.
 This will help us to understand what our simulation is doing, and where we can speed it up.